Paper Trading

 My Orders will display only the orders for the selected Trading Account.

-As for regular accounts, paper accounts are shown on the Portfolio page.
+Paper accounts are automatically grouped together under Paper accounts on the Portfolio page.
 You can track how the balance changes, and view the balances for coins held for each Trading Account.

 If you have created more than one paper account on the same exchange, you can also compare the progress of each here, and in the Trading Analytics.

-You can select or deselect your paper accounts in the Trading account list on the left, to include or exclude them from your total balance on the Portfolio page.
+You can select or deselect individual paper accounts in the Trading account list on the left to include or exclude them from the Portfolio view.
+Note that paper account balances are never included in the total balance shown at the top of the Portfolio page or at the top of each page in Altrady — those totals reflect live accounts only.

 In general, a paper account will perform in the same way as a Live Account.
 However, there are some differences to be aware of, that arise due to the fact that orders on a Paper Trading Account are not placed on the exchange.